wp-plugins/subscribe2/ReadMe.txt

      define('BCCLIMIT', 0);
 Change the 0 to the number of allowed outgoing email recipients as set by your host.

 Reminder: because subscribe2 places all recipients in BCC fields, and places the blog admin in the TO field, the blog admin will receive one email per batched delivery.
-So if you have 90 subscribers, the blog admin should receive three post notification emails, one for eah set of 30 BCC recipients.
+So if you have 90 subscribers, the blog admin should receive three post notification emails, one for each set of 30 BCC recipients.

 Batches will occur for each group of message as described above.
 A site on Dreamhost with many public and registered subscribers could conceivably generate a lot of email for your own inbox.